 Pharmacological options are used to target specific symptom clusters such as bowel habit irregularity or heightened pain sensitivity, typically as part of a broader management approach.

-Who is More Likely to Develop IBS?
+Who Is More Likely to Develop IBS?

 Population-level observations suggest that IBS does not arise randomly.
 Certain factors appear more frequently among those diagnosed, including female sex, family history of functional bowel disorders, prior gastrointestinal infections, chronic stress, and alterations in gut microbiota composition.